Ricci pinched compact submanifolds in spheres: Proof of Theorem

-Since the fiber is even dimensional, according to Lemma \ref{Gys} the cohomology ring of $M^n$ over $\Q$ is isomorphic to the cohomology ring of $\Sf^k\times\Sf^{k+1}$, which is a contradiction, and proves the claim.

 Finally, we recall that by the bundle classification theorem given in \S $18.5$ in \cite{St} the equivalence classes of the $\Sf^k$ bundles over $\Sf^{k+1}$ are in one-to-one correspondence with the homotopy group $\pi_k(SO(k+1))$.
-If $n=5$ then $M^5$ is homeomorphic to $\Sf^2\times\Sf^3$ since any sphere bundle over $\Sf^3$ is a product bundle as shown in \cite[$\S$ $26.4$]{St}.
-If $n=13$, since $\pi_6(SO(7))=0$ (cf.\ \cite[Table 6.VII in Appendix A]{MSJ}), the only $6$-sphere bundle over $\Sf^7$ is the trivial one.
+If $n=5$ then $M^5$ is homeomorphic to $\Sf^2\times\Sf^3$ since any sphere bundle over $\Sf^3$ is a product bundle as shown in $\S 26.4$ of \cite{St}.
+If $n=13$, since $\pi_6(SO(7))=0$ (cf. Table 6.VII in Appendix A of \cite{MSJ}), the only $6$-sphere bundle over $\Sf^7$ is the trivial one.
 Hence $M^{13}$ is homeomorphic to $\Sf^6\times\Sf^7$.